tehwalris/open-data-static/README.md

 This is a static deloyment for [ask-open-data.ch](https://ask-open-data.ch).
-See [N3XT191/open-data-frontend](https://github.com/N3XT191/open-data-frontend) for information about the project.
+See [N3XT191/open-data-frontend](https://github.com/N3XT191/open-data-frontend) for information about the project (including [developer documentation for this static deployment pipeline](https://github.com/N3XT191/open-data-frontend/blob/main/doc/developing.md#static))